 In summer, you can rent quad bikes and jet skis from the small village at the base of the hill.
 A local family sells drinks and ice creams from their front terrace, near the beginning of the path.

 The site’s a little hard to find but well worth the effort.
-Heading towards Podgorica, turn left at the only set of traffic lights in Golubovci.
-After the railway bridge and the one-way bridge, turn left.
+Turn off the Virpazar-Podgorica highway towards Vukovci and, after the railway track and the one-way bridge, turn left.
 Continue for about 4.5km until you see a bridge to your left.
 Cross the bridge and continue to the car park near the village.
 Take the stone stairs heading up from the path near the river and follow your nose past the village church and along the overgrown path.